iankameron/cc8-techtalk-python/README.md

 - Python 3.7
 - virtualenv
-- node.js (if you want to run JS post-processing scripts)
+- node.js or other JS engine (if you want to run post-processing scripts written in JS)

 ### Installing/how to use